leonardocerliani/TC_projects/AB_test/README.md

 The stats underneath are usually very simple - in the basic case **a two independent samples t-test or chi-square test**.

-Importantly, **the actual testing should be preceded by a (statistical) power analysis to determine how or whether it’s worth to run the test**, as this can cost considerable time and money, while the planning can be done quickly with pen and paper (and maybe a pocket calculator).
+Importantly, **the actual testing should be preceded by a power analysis** to appropriately design the experiment: undetected false positives and false negatives can result in a considerable waste of time and money.
+A power analysis will help to limit the chance of either of them (and can be swiftly carried out with in a few lines or R code, as we will see below).

+If one of the two versions turns out to be significantly better than the other, it is still worth paying attention to the **confidence intervals** around the point estimate of the difference between A and B, as this informs us about the _range_ of the outcome we can expect after having implemented the chosen version.

 ## Case study